kstenerud/safe-encoding/safe85-specification.md

 Encoding
 --------

-Safe85 encoding uses an alphabet of 85 characters from the single-byte UTF-8 set to represent radix-85 codes (where each code has an individual value from 0 - 84).
-These codes are mathematically grouped magnitudally into big-endian sequences of 5 codes, giving a range of 85^5 = 4437053125 (0x108780EC5), of which only 0x100000000 values are used, giving 32 bits (4 bytes) of data storage per group.
+Safe85 encoding uses an alphabet of 85 characters from the single-byte UTF-8 set to represent radix-85 chunks (where each chunk has an individual value from 0 - 84).
+These chunks are grouped magnitudally into big-endian sequences of 5 chunks, giving a range of 85^5 = 4437053125 (0x108780EC5), of which only 0x100000000 values are used, giving 32 bits (4 bytes) of data storage per group.
 Such an ecoding scheme multiplies the size of the encoded data by a factor of 1.25.

 The following approximation shows the general idea: